FarrelAD/Ngampus-POLINEMA/README.md

-# Kuliah-POLINEMA
+# My-Personal-College-Repository
-This is a repository for my college materials and assignments
+Hey Yow!
+This is me, Farrel as a student at State Polytechnic of Malang (POLINEMA).

+This repository starts at October 2023.

+Let's make progress!